AMC Matador: 1974

-For 1974 AMI continued to assemble the U.S 1973 model again, marketing it as a "1974" model.
+For 1974, AMI continued to assemble the U.S. 1973 model, marketing it as a "1974" model.

-Changes for the year included the introduction of white instrument dials (in use on the U.S models since 1972) now displaying kilometers per hour (km/h.)
-The horn pad and steering wheel of the U.S 1973 Matador (without "bullseye" logo) were replaced with the slightly smaller steering wheel and interchangeable horn pad of the AMC Hornet (with the "AMC" logo in the center.)
-Also for 1974 three-point retractable seat belts for the front and rear were fitted, replacing the two-point sash belts.
-The locally-made, split-bench front seat and rear seat from the 1973 model carried over, as did the locally-made door panels copied from the U.S 1971 model.
+Changes for the year included the introduction of white instrument dials (in use on the U.S. models since 1972) now displaying kilometers per hour (km/h.)
+The horn pad and steering wheel of the U.S 1973 Matador (without the "bullseye" logo) were replaced with the slightly smaller steering wheel and interchangeable horn pad of the AMC Hornet (with the "AMC" logo in the center.)
+Also for 1974, the three-point retractable seat belts for the front and rear were fitted, replacing the two-point sash belts.
+The locally made, split-bench front seat and rear seat from the 1973 model was carried over, as did the locally made door panels from the U.S. 1971 model.

-Right-hand sweep windshield wipers were finally added.
+Right-hand sweep windshield wipers were now incorporated to match the driver's position.

-145 Matadors (118 sedans, 27 wagons) were sold in Australia during 1974.
+A total of 145 Matadors (118 sedans, 27 station wagons) were sold in Australia in 1974.
 All were U.S. 1973 models.

 1975

-For 1975 AMI continued to assemble the U.S. 1973 model, marketing it as a "1975" model.
+For 1975, AMI continued to assemble the U.S. 1973 model, marketing it as a "1975" model.
 All the standard features of the original U.S. 1973 model and local year-by-year changes were retained.

 Assembly of the second-generation Matador sedan and wagon released in the United States in 1974 was held off in Australia until December 1975.

-Registrations for 1975 were 118 Matadors (85 sedans, 33 wagons) including the first few of the second-generation models assembled at the end of 1975.
+Registrations for 1975 were 118 Matadors (85 sedans, 33 station wagons), including the first few second-generation models assembled at the end of 1975.